ckan/ckan/doc/extensions.rst

 removing it from the list of ``ckan.plugins`` in the config file and restarting CKAN.

-Plugins are processed in the order defined in the config.
+Plugins are processed in the order they are defined in the config.

 Writing Extensions